ipekanil/Focusing_metalens_MTF_optimization/README.md

-# Multispectral focusing metalens optimization (optics only)
+# Multispectral focusing metalens optimization

 This repository optimizes a rotationally symmetric metalens design for multiple wavelengths using only physics based PSF simulation and frequency domain losses.
 The design variable is a 1D radial radius vector that is expanded into a 2D radius map, converted to wavelength dependent phase using a precomputed TiO2 library, and propagated to the image plane with the angular spectrum method.